Ultimagen/VariantCalling/docs/filter_and_compare_variants.md

-# Filering and comparing the results of variant calling
+# Filtering and comparing the results of variant calling

 ## Installation